How to Set (and Keep) Boundaries

 - Improving your relationships by helping others know your limits

-If you’re not used to setting boundaries, you might feel guilty when you start implementing them.
+If you’re not used to setting boundaries, you might feel guilty implementing them.
 Remember that boundaries are not selfish.
 You’re protecting yourself, yes – but you’re also protecting your relationships when you make your boundaries clear.

 Say no to a request or invitation without over-explaining or making up a lie to get out of it.
 You have the right to say no without feeling guilty.
 To be treated with respect.
 To prioritize your needs.